middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/residential-life-policies.md

 #### **(1) Fundamental Purposes** {#fundamental}

 Middlebury College’s [Community Standards](/pages/ii-ug-college-policies/ug-policies/res-life-conduct-policies/genl-cond-standards) speak directly to the goals and values that underlie all of Middlebury’s residential life policies: safety; respect for self, others and our shared environment; individual responsibility; and fostering a diverse and inclusive community committed to civility, open-mindedness and finding common ground.
-Enrolled students are required to live on campus for all 8 eight semesters and participate in the dining plan.
-A small number of upper class students may be permitted to live off-campus as authorized by the office of the Residential Life Dean of Students (DOS).
+Enrolled students are required to live on campus for the entirety of their time as a full-time student and participate in the dining plan.
+A small number of upper class students may be permitted to live off-campus as authorized by the office of the Residential Life or Dean of Students (DOS).
 The procedure to request permission is [below](#requesting).
 The College assigns housing and reserves the right to change and alter housing assignments to better serve compelling community interests.

 #### **(2) Housing options on Campus** {#housing}